 With the U.S. national debt expanding rapidly over the past decade, the state of the federal budget has come under intense scrutiny.
 The annual deficit spiked following the 2008 financial crisis, and budget analysts say that without reform government spending will continue to outpace revenue.

-With the release of President Donald J. Trump has pushed ambitious plans for tax cuts and new spending in budget negotiations with congressional allies, unnerving some fiscal conservatives who would like to see deficit reduction, as well as many in both parties in Congress who view the proposed cuts as too aggressive, but many Republican lawmakers see the current moment as a rare chance to achieve the first comprehensive tax reform in a generation.
-Meanwhile, the dependence of the United States on foreign investors to finance its debt has raised renewed questions over the U.S. economy’s vulnerability to foreign governments or shifts in investor sentiment.
+President Donald J. Trump has pushed ambitious plans for tax cuts and new spending in budget negotiations with congressional allies, unnerving some fiscal conservatives who would like to see deficit reduction.
+Some members of both parties in Congress view the proposed cuts as too aggressive, but many Republican lawmakers see the current moment as a rare chance to achieve the first comprehensive tax reform in a generation.
+Meanwhile, the dependence of the United States on foreign investors to finance its growing debt has raised renewed questions over the U.S. economy’s vulnerability to foreign governments or shifts in investor sentiment.

 What is the U.S. government’s fiscal position?

-The 2016 budget deficit was roughly $600 billion, with the federal government spending $3.9 trillion while taking in $3.3 trillion in revenue.
-This amounts to about 3 percent of GDP, an increase of 14 percent from the 2016 fiscal year, which saw a budget deficit of $600 billion, or 3.2 percent of GDP.
+The 2017 budget deficit was roughly $666 billion, with the federal government spending nearly $4 trillion while taking in $3.3 trillion in revenue.
+This amounts to about 3.5 percent of GDP, an increase of 14 percent from the 2016 fiscal year, which saw a budget deficit of $600 billion, or 3.2 percent of GDP.
 (The United States’ debt-to-GDP ratio over the past five decades has averaged 3 percent and reached a high of nearly 10 percent in 2009.)

-Since the start of the crisis in 2007, total U.S. government debt has roughly doubled.
-Debt held by the public—the measure of how much the government owes to outside investors—stands at $14.4 trillion.
+Debt held by the public—the measure of how much the government owes to outside investors—stands at $14.8 trillion.
 It has nearly doubled since 2007, rising from about 40 percent to nearly 80 percent of GDP.
-(Counting intragovernmental debt, or debts owed by one U.S. government agency to another, brings the total to nearly $20 trillion, more than 120 percent of GDP.)
+(Counting intragovernmental debt, or debts owed by one U.S. government agency to another, brings the total to more than $20 trillion, more than 120 percent of GDP.)

 How would Trump’s budget plans affect it?

 The Trump administration issued its first full budget proposal in May 2017, and congressional Republicans followed up with their own blueprint in fall 2017.
 Trump’s $4.1 trillion budget would cut $3.6 trillion in spending over the next ten years, while Republicans in both the Senate and House have proposed budgets that, they say, would cut more than $5 trillion over that time.
 Both the White House and congressional plans propose sharply reducing health and welfare programs.
 But many economists, including former Treasury Secretary Lawrence Summers, say that cuts, paired with spending increases in other areas and a tax reform plan that lowers revenue, would likely significantly widen the budget deficit.
 The result, some say, would likely significantly widen the budget deficit, though supporters argue that faster growth will increase revenue and balance the budget.
 The major aspects of the various budget proposals include the following:

-- Trump repeatedly promised to not make any cuts to entitlements, welfare spending that includes Social Security, Medicare, and Medicaid.
+- Trump repeatedly promised not to make any cuts to entitlements, welfare spending that includes Social Security, Medicare, and Medicaid.
 Entitlements make up both the largest and fastest-growing chunk of the federal budget—nearly half of all spending—and economists project that they will be the biggest contributor to the deficit in the coming decades if lawmakers fail to reduce their rate of growth.
 Despite Trump’s earlier pledges, his proposed budget would cut Medicaid and related health programs for low-income Americans by some $800 billion over the next decade.
 The congressional plan calls for $473 billion in cuts to Medicare and more than $1 trillion in cuts to Medicaid.

 - Both the White House and congressional Republican plans would cut non-defense discretionary spending across the board.
 Trump’s desired cuts include $192 billion from nutritional assistance programs and $72 billion from disability benefits.
-Most government agencies would face budget cuts, with the Environmental Protection Agency (EPA) budget seeing the largest reduction at 31 percent.
+Most government agencies would face budget cuts, with the Environmental Protection Agency (EPA) budget seeing the largest reduction, at 31 percent.
 Congressional plans would cut more than $600 billion in non-defense spending.

 - Infrastructure is another area in which Trump promised major spending.
-His budget would commit $200 billion in federal funds over ten years, with the goal of incentivizing private investors via tax breaks to spend up to $1 trillion to bring U.S. road, rail, airport, water supply, and internet infrastructure up to the standard of other developed countries.
+His budget would commit $200 billion in federal funds over ten years, with the goal of incentivizing private investors via tax breaks to spend up to $1 trillion to bring U.S. road, rail, airport, water supply, and internet infrastructure up to the standards of other developed countries.
 Another administration priority is building a wall along the U.S.-Mexico border, a project estimated to cost between $12 and $25 billion, but which receives $1.6 billion in Trump’s proposal.
 Congressional Republicans have signaled openness to new infrastructure spending, but say that it would likely have to wait until 2018.

 What about the debt ceiling?